jafingerhut/dolly/README.md

 ### List, add, upgrade, remove namespaces cloned from other projects

-Note: As always, it is your responsibility to repect the licenses of code you use in your projects.
+Note: As always, it is your responsibility to respect the licenses of code you use in your projects.
 Dolly makes no attempt to check for license compatibility.